kris71990/lang-flashcards/front-end/README.md

     - `Category` - dropdown menu to describe category of word (required)
   - Fields can be added to add more than one word at once

+- `EditForm`
+  - Similar to `WordForm`
+  - Provides ability to edit a word
+  - Appears as a modal over `CardView`

+- `FormContent`
+  - Renders a collection of fields associated with one word
+  - Shared between `WordForm` and `Edit Form`
+    - As child component of `WordForm`, it is conditionally rendered depending on number of words being entered
+    - As child component of `EditForm`, it renders pre-filled with data from current word being edited

 - `ProfileView`
   - Entered from `Header`
   - Displays name and profile age
   - Displays table of languages and language data that the user has practiced

+- `ConfirmModal`
+  - This modal is shared between `ProfileView` and `CardView`, displaying a different message depending on its location
+    - From `ProfileView`, it appears when a user is deleting a language from their profile, and prompts to user to confirm their action
+    - From `CardView`, it appears when a user is deleting a word from the flashcard collection, prompting the user to confirm their action

 ## Testing